Disputes & Claims

 • Someone who was promised something by the deceased.

 The Inheritance (Provision for Family and Dependents) Act 1975 also sets out who can make a claim for provision to be made for them.
-For example, if you were part of the family or were being looked after by the deceased, then you may be entitled to contest a Will.
+For example, if you were part of the family or were being looked after by the deceased, you may be entitled to contest a Will.

 To make a claim under this Act, you must fit into one of the following categories: